awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-minimum-s3-permissions.md

 ## Required Permissions<a name="ssm-agent-minimum-s3-permissions-required"></a>

-The following table describes each of the Amazon S3 bucket policy permissions needed for using Systems Manager\.
+The following table describes each of the Amazon S3 policy permissions needed for using Systems Manager\.

 Amazon S3 permissions required by SSM Agent